My first foray into the world of Korean Drama was through the series “My Love from The Star.”

-Occasionally, you will find a post or two of people saying that they don’t enjoy the drama you usually enjoy.
-Sometimes you catch yourself scratching your head, and asking yourself, what it is they find unlikable in the series you liked.
+Occasionally, you will find a post or two people saying that they don’t enjoy the drama you usually want.
+Sometimes you catch yourself scratching your head and asking yourself what they find unlikable in the series you liked.

 But then there comes a time when almost everyone you come across on the internet recommends a drama that everyone likes.

-This series has been sitting in netflix for years, and yet the only reason that I didn’t watch it is because I don’t want to be disappointed in case it didn’t really live up to the hype.
+This series has been sitting on Netflix for years, and yet the only reason I didn’t watch it is that I don’t want to be disappointed if it didn’t live up to the hype.

-And then one day, in the midst of the COVID19 pandemic, I asked a question through my FB post on what Kdrama they highly recommend.
+And then, one day, amid the COVID19 pandemic, I asked a question through my FB post on what Kdrama they highly recommend.

 So, I told myself, yes, perhaps it’s about time I give this series some chance.

-And boy did I get myself into something that was so beautiful, so wonderful, so real and perhaps so tragically poignant that I have to write an article about it right after the day I finished it.
+And boy did I get myself into something so beautiful, so excellent, so real, and perhaps so tragically poignant that I have to write an article about it right after the day I finished it.